-Advantages – Disadvantages of need, comparative information needed for manager level promotion – Outsiders are generally not familiar with the work environment of employees, it is not possible to observe actual behaviors.
+Advantages – Disadvantages of need, comparative information needed for manager-level promotion – Outsiders are generally not familiar with the work environment of employees, so it is not possible to observe actual behaviors.

 Advantages – The probability of probation can be suitable for actual measurements compared to actual performance.

 Disadvantages – Testing may be encountered if the cost of improvement or administration is high.

 Forced Delivery Method: The staff here is clustered near a high point on a rating scale.
 Distribution of employees at all points on the Rater scale is forced.
 It is assumed that the performance coincides with the normal distribution.

 Advantages – Eliminate the disadvantages – The idea of a simple distribution, unrealistic, central tendency error.

 Critical Incident Method: The procedure focuses on the employee’s particular complex behavior, which makes all the difference in performance.
 And as supervisors when happen such events.
 It is one of the improvised performance appraisal methods.